cdlib/cedilla_ui/README.md

-Cedilla UI is a single-page Angularjs application based on the Yeoman generator-angular scaffolding.
+Cedilla UI is an AngularJS client for the [Cedilla project](https://github.com/cdlib/cedilla).

 ### License